-If you’re a fan of true crime stories, be sure to add a visit to Alcatraz East to your vacation itinerary!
-This one-of-a-kind museum in Pigeon Forge, TN is dedicated to the history of crime and crime fighting in America.
-Guests at Alcatraz East will have the chance to explore a number of interactive exhibits and see rare artifacts that belonged to some of the nation’s most notorious criminals.
-To help you prepare for your next getaway, Timber Tops Cabin Rentals is sharing five things you probably didn’t know about the Alcatraz East Crime Museum in Pigeon Forge.
+If you’re a fan of true crime stories, you need to visit the Alcatraz East Crime Museum on your vacation!
+This one-of-a-kind museum in Pigeon Forge TN is dedicated to the history of crime and crime fighting in America.
+Guests at this Alcatraz museum will have the chance to explore a number of interactive exhibits and see rare artifacts that belonged to some of the nation’s most notorious criminals.
+Here are the top 5 things you didn’t know about the Alcatraz East Crime Museum in Pigeon Forge:

 1. It Began as a D.C.
 Museum